dmellonielet/dmellonielet.github.io/_posts/2020-06-19-under-the-hood-of-data-intensive-systems.md

 ![Under the hood of data intensive systems](/images/ddia.jpg  "Photo by h heyerlein on Unsplash")

-Data is one of the most important assets right now and it is established that '*The Future is Data-Driven*'.
+Data is one of the most important assets right now and it is established that '*The Future is Data-Driven*'. :computer:

 Some time back, I started reading the brilliant book '***Designing Data-Intensive Applications***' by Martin Kleppman.
 The book impressed me as a modern-day textbook for anyone who wants to understand in-depth what it takes to design, build, and maintain a data-intensive application.